Over Yonder by Sean Dietrich #bookreview #audiobook @tnzfiction

 Review

-Need a good fall read that will give you a few surprises…THIS IS IT!
+Need a hometown tale, full of books and good characters…THIS IS IT!
 Grab your copy today.

 Purchase Here